panchnayak/tech-blog/rancher/v1-multinode/README.md

-## Installing Rancher on k3s - V1
+# Installing Rancher on k3s - V1

+### In the First Version of this tutorial I ll prepare a k3s Lightweight Kubernetes cluster and then install Rancher server on this kubernetes cluster

+K3s is a lightweight, single executable file, which is less tahn 100MB from Rancher now owned by SUSE for creating a CNCF compliant, Production ready kubernets cluster.

+To know more about k3s visit https://k3s.io/

-Here I am using VMware Fusion on my MAcbookPro to create and manage the VMs, you can use any virtualization software like VirtualBox for your laptop or desktop.
+Here I am using VMware Fusion on my MacbookPro to create and manage the VMs, you can use any virtualization software like VirtualBox for your laptop or desktop.

 ![](/rancher/images/vmware-fusion-vm.jpg)

+* I ll not explain how to create the VM on VirtualBox of VMware workstation here.

-Create a new VM or Clone your existing "CentOS 7" or "Ubuntu 20" VM on VirtualBox , Run the VM and Update the OS packages, you can install cockpit to update and install packages.
+Create a new VM or Clone your existing "CentOS 7" or "Ubuntu 20" VM on VirtualBox,Vmware workstation or Vmware Fusion , Run the VM and Update the OS packages, you can install cockpit to update and install packages using web console for the VM

 For CentOS-7
 ```